 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Graduates are prepared to enter the health and health care workforce in a variety of capacities, including indirect and direct patient and community care roles.
-Examples include home health, care coordination, medical interpretation, health services management, patient navigation and community health.
+Graduates are prepared to enter the health field or health care workforce, in any of a variety of capacities including indirect and direct patient and community care roles.

 Graduates also may choose to pursue advanced degree programs in various discipline-specific medical fields.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to:

 |Community Health Workers||18.1%||$38,370|

 |Secondary School Teachers, Except Special and Career/Technical Education||7.5%||$59,170|

 |Medical and Health Services Managers||20.5%||$98,350|

 |Middle School Teachers, Except Special and Career/Technical Education||7.5%||$57,720|